 Damn, these are hilarious.
-On August 17th, Architect Donna Sink issued a challenge via twitter: “does anyone do paintings of modern buildings in the style of Thomas Kincade?
+On August 17th, Architect Donna Sink issued a challenge via twitter: “does anyone do paintings of modern buildings in the style of Thomas Kincade (sic)?
 And one talented twitterer dared to answer.

 Modern Architecture In Thomas Kinkade Paintings

-Sink’s challenge was met by The “schtick” Haver (@robyniko on Twitter), an Indianapolis based architect with a clear sense of humor and a knack for Photoshop.
-He began answering the challenge by inserting Louis Kahn’s mid 1960’s box-like Fisher House into one of the Kincade paintings, stating that it was “screaming for the eerie twilight feel.”
+Sink’s challenge was met by The “schtick” Haver (@nickhasthoughts on Twitter), an Indianapolis based architect with a clear sense of humor and a knack for Photoshop.
+He began answering the challenge by inserting Louis Kahn’s mid 1960’s box-like Fisher House into one of the Kinkade paintings, stating that it was “screaming for the eerie twilight feel.”

 Calling them “Thomas Kinkade + Modernism mashups” he has shared them all on twitter, so now I can share them with you.